MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Related Work

 Agentic frameworks orchestrate multiple components for proof generation.
-Systems include COPRA \cite{thakur2023context}, Prover-Agent \cite{baba2025prover}, ProofCompass \cite{wischermann2025proofcompass}, and HILBERT \cite{hilbert} in Lean.
+Systems include COPRA ~\citep{thakur2023context}, Prover-Agent ~\citep{baba2025prover}, ProofCompass ~\citep{wischermann2025proofcompass}, and HILBERT ~\citep{hilbert} in Lean.

-Domain-specific approaches like AlphaGeometry \cite{trinh2024solving} target specific problem types, such as IMO geometry problems.
+Domain-specific approaches like AlphaGeometry ~\citep{trinh2024solving} target specific problem types, such as IMO geometry problems.

-Success rates have improved dramatically recently, with HILBERT achieving 99.2\% on miniF2F and 70.0\% on PutnamBench.
-Multiple systems achieved gold medal performance on IMO 2025, including Seed-Prover and Aristotle \cite{achim2025aristotle} with formal solutions, and systems from Google DeepMind and OpenAI with natural language solutions.
+Success rates have improved dramatically recently, with HILBERT achieving 99.2\% on miniF2F in Lean and 70.0\% on PutnamBench.
+Multiple systems achieved gold medal performance on IMO 2025, including Seed-Prover ~\citep{seed-prover} and Aristotle ~\citep{achim2025aristotle} with formal solutions, and systems from Google DeepMind and OpenAI with natural language solutions.
+The same progression has continued in formal undergraduate-level mathematical theorem proving, with recent models such as Seed-Prover 1.5~\citep{chen2025seedprover15masteringundergraduatelevel} and Numina-Lean Agent~\citep{liu2026numinaleanagentopengeneralagentic} leveraging Lean to solve 11 and 12 problems out of 12, respectively, in the well-known Annual Putnam Competition held in 2025.